RIVER RATING: Class III-IV

 After your trip you can:

-A) Fly out of the Lewiston Airport (Airport shuttle provided free by the Red Lion Inn) to
+A) Fly out of the Lewiston Airport (Airport shuttle provided free by the Hells Canyon Grand Hotel) to

 selection of flights as Spokane has a much larger airport.